 practices, and the decision-making processes that will assist the

-lifeguard to provide effective safety supervision in swimming pool
+lifeguard to provide effective safety supervision in waterfront

 Prerequisites: Minimum 15 years of age.
 Bronze Cross

 certification and Lifesaving Society Standard First Aid (need not be

 Lifeguard Instructors (who hold National Lifeguard Waterfront)

 teach and evaluate most items, but only National Lifeguard